Bob Goalby

 Robert George Goalby (March 14, 1929 – January 19, 2022) was an American professional golfer.
-He won the Masters Tournament in 1968, after Roberto De Vicenzo notably made an error on his scorecard.
-It was Goalby's lone major championship among 11 Tour wins achieved between 1958 and 1971.
+He won 11 PGA Tour events including the 1968 Masters.

 Early life

-Goalby was born in Belleville, Illinois on March 14, 1929.
+In 1929, Goalby was born in Belleville, Illinois.
 There he was raised, and lived for much of his life.
-He was the son of a coal miner, the family had little money and he would sneak over the fence of nearby St Clair Country Club to indulge his love for golf and also worked as a caddie at the course.
+He was the son of a coal miner, the family had little money and he would sneak over the fence of nearby St Clair Country Club to indulge his love for golf.
+He also worked as a caddie at the course.
 He excelled in athletics during his time at Belleville Township High School earning 11 varsity letters.
-Notably, he was a catcher and pitcher on the Illinois High School Association(IHSA) championship Baseball Team his junior year and an All-State quarterback during his senior year of High School and attended the University of Illinois, on a football scholarship only to lose his eligibility due to playing several baseball games for Southern Illinois University, and quit college altogether.
+Notably, he was a catcher and pitcher on the Illinois High School Association(IHSA) championship Baseball Team his junior year and an All-State quarterback during his senior year of High School.

+Amateur career

+Goalby attended the University of Illinois on a football scholarship only to lose his eligibility due to playing several baseball games for Southern Illinois University, and quit college altogether.
 He served in the United States military during the Korean War.

-Career